 First Generation: The Noseless Revolution

 Brands like ISM pioneered split-nose designs that eliminated perineal pressure.
-While revolutionary, these early models often sacrificed stability.
+Revolutionary, yes—but early models often sacrificed stability.

 Second Wave: Adjustable Solutions

-Recognizing that one size doesn't fit all, companies introduced width-adjustable saddles.
-This allowed athletes to customize fit based on their unique anatomy.
+One size doesn't fit all.
+So companies introduced width-adjustable saddles, letting athletes customize fit based on their unique anatomy.

 The Cutting Edge: 3D-Printed Precision